Berline-Vergne valuation and generalized permutohedra: Uniqueness

-The following is the main result of this section. \begin{thm} Suppose $\alpha$ and $\v$ are as in Setup \ref{setup1}.
+The following is the main result of this section, which is an expanded version of Theorem \ref{thm:uniqueness0}. \begin{thm} Suppose $\alpha$ and $\v$ are as in Setup \ref{setup1} and $C_n(S)$ is defined as in \eqref{equ:CnS}.
 Then the $\alpha$ values of faces of $\Perm(\v)$ are uniquely determined.
 More specifically, if $S = \{s_1, s_2, \dots, s_k\},$ we have